yucls/HELaplace/README.md

+#HELaplace
-# The algorithm of paper--Mineral Identification Based on Deep Learning Using Image Luminance Equalization
+ The algorithm of paper--Mineral Identification Based on Deep Learning Using Image Luminance Equalization